 If you have any questions about this report or are interested in learning more about Franklin's water supply system, water quality, and other related information, please contact Laurie Ruszala, Water Superintendent, at the Department of Public Works at 508-520-4910.
 You may also attend the Town Council meetings, which are held two times per month on the second floor of the Municipal Building.
-For more information about the Town Council meetings, visit: town.franklin.ma.us/Pages/FranklinMA Council
+For more information about the Town Council meetings, visit: www.franklinma.gov/town-council